 Capsular contracture is an unpredictable complication of breast implant surgery.
 It is also the most common breast augmentation complication.
 Although nonsurgical treatments are available, the most effective capsular contracture treatment is breast surgery to remove the implant and replace it in most cases.

-Dr. Jeffrey Hoefflin serves Beverly Hills and the greater Los Angeles area, performing surgical capsular contracture treatments.
+Dr. Jeffrey Hoefflin serves the greater Los Angeles area, performing surgical capsular contracture treatments.
 As a leading, board-certified plastic surgeon with exceptional skills in breast augmentation revision and correction, he is often called upon to perform this delicate procedure.
 Using state-of-the-art techniques and materials, this unpleasant and painful condition can be fully corrected.

 Capsular contracture a complication of breast augmentation that develops when internal scar tissue forms a tight, constricting capsule around the implant.
 The scar tissue capsule contracts until the breast becomes hard and misshapen.
 The affected breast may be stiff and painful with a distorted, unnatural appearance.
 Silent capsular contracture is the type that occurs with no precipitating event, such as trauma to the breast, radiation, or hematoma.
 There is no known cause for silent capsular contracture.
 The most prevalent current theory is that it is caused by a low-grade infection.